Parent's and Coaches Duties

 How to read a Wall Chart

 All rules referenced below refer to the USCF Official Rules of Chess, 5th Edition, as amended.
-A copy of this rule book with amendments is available for reference in Tournament Headquarters.
+A copy of this rule book with amendments is available for reference in Chess Control or Tournament Headquarters.

 2. Tournament Directors (TD’s).
 Only those individuals specifically appointed as Directors and Assistants for this tournament may act in that capacity.